-Design complexity is a key trend, but power consumption is a critical factor as well for the design of SOC-LP chips.
-Figure 14 shows the trend for total chip power, using transistor performance parameters from the PIDS requirements table, interconnect performance parameters from the "Interconnect Technology Requirements" in the Interconnect chapter, and circuit complexity parameters from the "Design Complexity Trends" table above.
-To better understand the trends shown in the figure, we note the following:
+While design complexity is a key trend, power consumption is also a critical factor for the design of SOC Consumer Portable chips.
+Figure SYSD6 shows the trend for total chip power, using transistor performance parameters from the PIDS chapter; interconnect performance parameters from the "Interconnect Technology Requirements" in the Interconnect chapter, and circuit complexity parameters from Table SYSD2 above.
+We note the following.

-- The model applied here simply extrapolates the current level of state-of-the-art technology, hence the resulting power consumption substantially exceeds the requirements. - Potential solutions are discussed and addressed in the Design chapter.
-Specific solutions for SOC-PE include architecture optimization in high-level design stages based upon power consumption analysis, and customized PE realization. - Due to voltage supply non-continuous transition in the future, logic dynamic power shows up-and-down transition behavior from 2009 to 2010, from 2012 to 2013, and from 2015 to 2016, respectively.
+- The model applied here simply extrapolates from current state-of-the-art technology, and hence the resulting power consumption substantially exceeds the requirements. - Potential solutions are discussed in the Design chapter.
+Specific solutions for SOC Consumer Portable include architecture optimization in high-level design stages based upon power consumption analysis, and customized PE realization. - Due to the discontinuous trajectory of supply voltage in the future, logic switching (i.e., dynamic) power shows non-monotone behavior from 2012 to 2013, from 2016 to 2017, and from 2020 to 2021.